 If the "wrapper" module only enhances the functionality provided by some other module (e.g., snd-pcm-oss enhances the functionality of snd-pcm by making the sound cards available to OSS applications), configure modprobe to load the wrapper after Udev loads the wrapped module.
-To do this, add an "install" line in /etc/modprobe.conf.
+To do this, add an "install" line in any /etc/modprobe. d/<filename>.conf file.
 For example: